QuestNetwork/qd-messages-ts/README.md

 - Does not depend on centralized servers
 - No static external address or port forwarding necessary
 - Encrypted P2P Channels
-- Private P2P Channels (open a private channel with someone on the participant list of a channel)
+- Private Encrypted P2P Channels (open a private channel with someone on the participant list of a channel)
 - Encrypted P2P File Transfer
 - Organize Channels By Transport/Protocol And Custom Groups (like project folders in Atom)
 - AutoSave For Settings And Message Histories